Migrating Data from Greenplum 4.3 or 5 to Greenplum 6

 If you restore a backup containing an operator like this to a Greenplum 6 system, gprestore produces an error: ERROR: only boolean operators can have negators (SQLSTATE 42P13).

 - In Greenplum Database 4.3 and 5, the undocumented server configuration parameter allow_system_table_mods could have a value of none, ddl, dml, or all.
 In Greenplum 6, this parameter has changed to a Boolean value, with a default value of false.
 If there are any references to this parameter in the source database, remove them to prevent errors during the restore.

 First use gpbackup to create a --metadata-only backup from the source Greenplum database and restore it to the Greenplum 6 system.
 This helps find any additional problems that are not identified in Preparing Greenplum 4.3 and 5 Databases for Backup.
 Refer to the Greenplum Backup and Restore documentation for syntax and examples for the gpbackup and gprestore utilities.

 Review the gprestore log file for error messages and correct any remaining problems in the source Greenplum database.

 When you are able to restore a metadata backup successfully, create the full backup and then restore it to the Greenplum 6 system, or use gpcopy to transfer the data.
 If needed, use the gpbackup or gprestore filter options to omit schemas or tables that cannot be restored without error.

-If you use gpcopy to migrate data, initiate the gpcopy operation from the Greenplum 4.3 or 5 cluster.
+If you use gpcopy to migrate data, initiate the gpcopy operation from the Greenplum 4.3.26 (or later) or the 5.9 (or later) cluster.
 See Migrating Data with gpcopy for more information.